The Equality Act 2010 sets out when someone is considered to have a disability and is protected from disability discrimination.

 'Long-term' means either:

-- it will affect them or is likely to affect them for at least a year
+• it will affect them or is likely to affect them for at least 12 months

-It can still be considered long-term if the effects are likely to come and go.
-For example, someone might have a fluctuating condition that affects them for a few months at a time with other times when they're not affected.
+It can still be considered long-term if the effects come and go.
+For example, a fluctuating condition might affect someone for a few months at a time with other times when they're not affected.

 Other conditions or impairments